-The office of the city clerk, under the supervision and control of the city clerk, shall keep the records of the council; compile an annual report giving a summary of the council proceedings and a summary of the operations of the administrative departments for the previous fiscal year; collect and compile information and statistics concerning all departments and offices of the city; publish weekly the City Bulletin; and perform such other duties as may be required by this charter or by the council.
+The office of the city clerk, under the supervision and control of the city clerk, shall keep the records of the council; compile an annual report giving a summary of the council proceedings and a summary of the operations of the administrative departments for the previous fiscal year; collect and compile information and statistics concerning all departments and offices of the city; publish weekly the city bulletin; and perform such other duties as may be required by this charter or by the council.
 Except as otherwise provided in this charter or by ordinance of council, the city clerk shall receive on behalf of council all petitions, papers, or like documents required to be submitted to council.
 Such city clerk shall serve during the pleasure of the council.
 Council shall exercise no power of appointment except as herein expressly provided.

 Sec 11-2.
-The City Bulletin
+The city bulletin

-The city clerk shall cause a weekly City Bulletin to be produced.
-The City Bulletin shall contain the transactions and proceedings of the council, the legal advertising of the city and such other information relating to the affairs of the city as shall be determined by ordinance.
-The City Bulletin shall be published in such manner and on such terms as the council may determine, and shall be maintained as a permanent electronic record that is easily accessible and made available to the public pursuant to the general laws of the state governing public records.
-No unofficial advertisement shall be published in the City Bulletin be used to promote the candidacy of any person, or be used as a medium for any personal controversy.
+The city clerk shall cause a weekly city bulletin to be produced.
+The city bulletin shall contain the transactions and proceedings of the council, the legal advertising of the city and such other information relating to the affairs of the city as shall be determined by ordinance.
+The city bulletin shall be published in such manner and on such terms as the council may determine, and shall be maintained as a permanent electronic record that is available to the public pursuant to the general laws of the state governing public records.
+No unofficial advertisement shall be published in the city bulletin, nor shall the city bulletin be used to promote the candidacy of any person, or be used as a medium for any personal controversy.